CesaHub00/Little-Lemon-Back-End/README.md

 #### `python manage.py test`

-To test models, serializers and views in the test.py file.
+To test models created in the test.py file.